aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-maxdatacolumn-from-excel-worksheet/_index.md

 ---
 title: "Aspose.Cells Cloud API – Get MaxDataColumn of an Excel Worksheet (v3.0)"
+date: 2023-11-15T10:00:00Z
 type: docs
 url: /get-maxdatacolumn-from-excel-worksheet/
 weight: 70
-keywords: "Aspose.Cells Cloud, Get MaxDataColumn, Excel worksheet, REST API, v3.0, SDK"
+keywords: "Aspose.Cells Cloud, Get MaxDataColumn, Excel worksheet, REST API, v3.0, SDK, cloud API"
-description: "Retrieve the highest column index that contains data in a specified worksheet using the Aspose.Cells Cloud REST API (v3.0).
-Includes request details, sample response, and SDK examples."
+description: "Call the Aspose.Cells Cloud REST API v3.0 to retrieve the highest column index containing data in an Excel worksheet — with cURL, C#, Java, Python, Node.js, and more SDK examples."
-ArticleTitle: "Aspose.Cells Cloud API – Get MaxDataColumn of an Excel Worksheet (v3.0)"
 ---

 This REST API returns the maximum data‑column index in an Excel worksheet when the `cellOrMethodName` parameter is set to `maxdatacolumn`.